 Mrs Lynne Wade

-As Headteacher of Kirkby Stephen Primary School for the past ten years, I have seen the school continue to develop and thrive.
+As Headteacher of Kirkby Stephen Primary School for the past eleven years, I have seen the school continue to develop and thrive.
 The governors have played a key role in the growth of the school and have had been instrumental in its success.
 I am very proud of all that we have achieved during the past few years and know that by all involved with KSPS working together, we will continue to go from strength to strength.

 Mrs Liz Paisley

 I have been a teacher in special education for 34 years, ending my career as Deputy Head Teacher of Lakeside School in Welwyn Garden City.
 My specialism is with pupils with severe and complex learning difficulties and, for a period, I was also seconded to Hertfordshire Careers service working alongside all the special schools in the county.
 I thoroughly enjoyed my teaching career.
 My husband and I moved to Kirkby Stephen in 2015 and have recently opened a Bed and Breakfast.
 We have two daughters, aged 30 and 23, also both involved in education.
-I have been volunteering at the school for just over a year and am delighted to be a member of the Governing Body.
+I have been volunteering at the school for a number of years and am delighted to be a member of the Governing Body.
 I trust that my skills and experience in the education field will enable me to make a positive contribution to the life of the school.

 Mrs Katie Jackson

 I am new to the team of Governors but am very much looking forward to getting involved.
 I have three children, aged 6 years and under.
 Tommy, my eldest son, is in Year 1.
 I have a First Class Honours Degree in Business with Law and a Graduate Diploma in Law.
 For the past six years I have been running my own business in Kirkby Stephen.
 I am looking forward to using the skills I've learnt and developed in this new role.
 I have a strong interest in the well being, progress and performance of the school and am enthusiastic and passionate about being actively involved.

 Mr Steve Sykes